Search

 • Frequency of meetings: once a year

-Attendance: Alistair Mackintosh (Interim Chair), Natalie Smith, Iain Gardner, Chris Goodwin.
+Attendance: Alistair Mackintosh (Chair), Natalie Smith, Nick Major, Chris Goodwin.
 By invite: Director of Finance & IT

 Role: To consider remuneration of CEO & Directors (except Chairman which reverts to Ownership Body)